microsoft/PowerToys/README.md

 ### 0.49 - October 2021 Update

-The [v0.49 release cycle](https://github.com/microsoft/PowerToys/issues?q=is%3Aopen+is%3Aissue+project%3Amicrosoft%2FPowerToys%2F25) introduces exciting new updates primarily centered around modernizing PowerRename's UI, adding brand new mouse utilities, and merging Video Conference Mute into the stable releases!
+The [v0.49 release cycle](https://github.com/microsoft/PowerToys/issues?q=is%3Aopen+is%3Aissue+project%3Amicrosoft%2FPowerToys%2F25) introduces exciting new updates primarily centered around modernizing PowerRename's UI, adding a brand new mouse utility, and merging Video Conference Mute into the stable releases!

 PowerRename's new UI brings a refreshed experience that reflects the modern UI theming of Windows 11, along with helpful regular expression guidance and file formatting tips.

 With mouse utilities, PowerToys introduces functionality to quickly find your mouse position by double pressing the left <kbd>ctrl</kbd> key.
 This is ideal for large, high-resolution displays and low-vision users, with additional features and enhancements planned for future releases.
 Special thanks to [Raymond Chen](https://github.com/oldnewthing) for providing the base code PowerToys used to develop this feature.
 To learn more, check out our [Mouse Utilities documentation](https://aka.ms/PowerToysOverview_MouseUtilities) on Microsoft Docs!

 As Video Conference Mute becomes available in the stable releases, there are still known bugs that we are actively working to address.
-These bugs are tracked on [issue #6246](https://github.com/microsoft/PowerToys/issues/6246), and we welcome any and all feedback as we work to isolate and resolve the cause.
+These bugs are [tracked on our GitHub](https://github.com/microsoft/PowerToys/issues?q=is%3Aopen+is%3Aissue+label%3A%22Product-Video+Conference+Mute%22+admin), and we welcome any and all feedback as we work to isolate and resolve the cause.

+PowerToys has also changed Color Picker's HEX format to remove the <kbd>#</kbd> character from the copied value.
+This change was made to address several issues where color inputs for various applications that only accept six characters cut off the last value.
+We apologize for any inconvenience this change may cause as we understand this will likely impact users who prefer having <kbd>#</kbd> included, but we believe this is the best solution for the time being as we prepare the custom string functionality ([#8305](https://github.com/microsoft/PowerToys/issues/8305)) in future releases.

 Additional work in this release include stability updates and optimizations, installer updates, general bug fixes, and accessibility improvements.

 #### Highlights from v0.49

 **General**
-- Mouse utilities added!
-Utilize the new Find My Mouse feature to quickly locate your cursor on your displays!
+- Find My Mouse utility added!
+Utilize the functionality to quickly locate the cursor on your displays!
 Learn more on our [Mouse Utility docs](https://aka.ms/PowerToysOverview_MouseUtilities).
 - Accessibility and minor UI improvements to the settings page.
 Thanks @niels9001!
 - Added deep links to the Settings menus for various utilities within their respective editors.
 Thanks @niels9001!
 - Settings improvements to improve clarity for various options.
 Thanks @niels9001!